Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Introduction

-The M-curves appeared for the first time in the paper by Harnack \cite{Har}, where it was shown, that the maximal number of components of a real algebraic curve in the projective plane is equal to $(n-1)(n-2)/2+1$, where $n$ denotes the order of the curve.
-Harnack also proposed a method for constructing curves with this number of real ovals for each $n$.
-Another method for constructing such curves was proposed by Hilbert.
-An investigation of the relative positions of the branches of real algebraic curves of degree n (and similarly for algebraic surfaces) is the first part of the Hilbert's 16th problem.
+The topological classification of real algebraic curves is also deeply connected with the theory of integrable systems and statistical models.
+In particular $\mathtt M$-curves \cite{Har}, {\sl i.e.} real algebraic curves with maximal number of components, naturally arise in the theory of integrable systems, such as the real finite-gap theory of the KP equation \cite{DN} the theory of finite-gap at one energy two-dimensional Schr\"odinger operators at the energies below the ground state \cite{VN1, VN2}, quantum cluster systems \cite {KG} and in statistical models such as dimer models \cite{KSO}.
+Let us point out that in these papers the $\mathtt M$-curves (Harnack's curves) arise as the spectral curves for two-dimensional models with double-periodic boundary conditions or their quasiperiodic generalizations, and, generically, they are smooth.
+An investigation of the relative positions of the branches of real algebraic curves of given degree (and similarly for algebraic surfaces) is the first part of the Hilbert's 16th problem.
 The term $\mathtt M$-curve was first introduced by Petrovsky \cite{Petr} (``$\mathtt M$'' means ``maximal'').
-Additional information about this topic can be found the review paper \cite{Gud}.
+Additional information about this topic can be found in the review papers \cite{Nat, Vi}.

-The $\mathtt M$-curves naturally arise in the real finite-gap theory of the KP equation \cite{DN} and also in the theory of finite-gap at one energy two-dimensional Schr\"odinger operators at the energies below the ground state \cite{VN1}, \cite{VN2}.

-Soliton solutions of {KP} correspond to algebro-geometric data associated to rational curves {obtained by shrinking some cycles to double points. } In particular, the family of real regular bounded soliton solutions considered in \cite{BK, CK1, CK2, BPP, DMH, KW1, KW2,KW3} is associated to algebro-geometric data on rational degenerations of regular $\mathtt M$--curves.

-It is then natural to expect a connection between the classification of $Gr^{\mbox{ TNN}} (N,M)$ and the classification of rational degenerations of regular $\mathtt M$--curves, via the properties of the KP solitons and that the genus of the curve be equal to the dimension of the associated Grassmann cell.

-In this paper, for the first time, we establish such connection for the totally positive part of the Grassmannian $Gr^{\mbox{ TP}} (N,M)$.
-Indeed, for any point in $Gr^{\mbox{ TP}} (N,M)$, we construct the Krichever data generating the real KP soliton solutions, that is an $\mathtt M$--curve of minimal genus $g=N(M-N)$ and the divisor $\mathcal{D}$ of the corresponding wave--function.
-The local coordinates we use in the construction are associated to a totally positive basis in Fomin Zelevinski sense \cite{FZ1} and so we establish a natural correspondence between points in $Gr^{\mbox{ TP}} (N,M)$ and the algebro--geometric data associated to the corresponding soliton solutions.
-Let us point out, that the same solution solutions can be obtained from different degenerate algebro--geometric data, and our construction provides only one of the possible choices.

-It is possible to extend our construction also to the irreducible positroid cells in the stratification of $Gr^{\mbox{ TNN}}(N,M)$ and we shall present such extension in the continuation to this paper.